Primarily for beachgoers and surfers

 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL BE 3 TO 5 FEET THIS EVENING INCREASING TO 6 TO 8 FEET AFTER MIDNIGHT THEN RISING TO 8 TO 11 FEET THURSDAY
+SURF ALONG NORTH FACING SHORES WILL BE 6 TO 10 FEET OVERNIGHT THEN RISE TO 10 TO 14 FEET WEDNESDAY

 WEATHER CONDITIONPartly Cloudy